Emergency Roofing Services ➢

 Fixing roof flashing damage requires identifying the specific type of flashing affected, whether it’s chimney flashing, valley flashing, step flashing along walls, or vent pipe flashing.
 Each requires slightly different repair techniques but follows similar principles.
 With proper tools, materials, and safety precautions, homeowners can easily address these issues.

-This guide covers everything needed to identify signs of damaged roof flashing, gather the right materials for repairs, and execute roof leak repair around flashing using proven techniques that withstand Tulsa’s varied climate conditions.
+This comprehensive guide covers everything needed to identify signs of damaged roof flashing, gather the right materials for repairs, and execute roof leak repair around flashing using proven techniques that withstand Tulsa’s varied climate conditions.

 Types of Roof Flashing and Common Damage Patterns

 There are several types of flashing on a roof, each designed to protect specific vulnerable areas of your roof.
 Valley flashing sits in the V-shaped channels where roof planes meet, appearing as long metal strips that direct water downward.
 These areas are particularly susceptible to rust and separation in Tulsa’s alternating wet and dry seasons.
-Chimney flashing consists of multiple components: base flashing, step flashing, and counter flashing that work together to seal the junction between the chimney and the roof.
-Around chimney flashing, look for failing sealant and lifted edges that create water entry points.

 In Tulsa, the combination of high winds, hailstorms, dramatic temperature swings, and heavy precipitation creates a perfect storm for flashing damage.
 Local homeowners should watch for impact damage from hail, expansion cracks from freeze-thaw cycles, and wind-lifted sections that fail during spring thunderstorms.
 Regular inspection after severe weather helps catch these damage patterns before they lead to serious leaks.